I Spy….. Getting your eye in. 1st June 2024

 Picking out a few observations:

-• All the hives had different characteristics!
-Most were calm, some were busy, some were laid back and not very active.
+- All the hives had different characteristics!
+All were calm, some were busy, some were laid back and not very active.
 Perfectly normal!

-• Good selection of flowers spotted, including dandelion, hawthorn, lots of buttercups (but not used by honeybees) and all the usual hedgerow flowers.
+- Good selection of flowers spotted, including cow parsley, elderflower, lots of buttercups (but not used by honeybees) and all the usual hedgerow flowers.
+Bramble and Himalayan balsam are also out in places, so there may not be a June Gap.

-• Ratio of eggs : open brood : sealed brood.
-Some comments that egg numbers were low in comparison to sealed brood quantity in one or two hives.
+- Ratio of eggs : open brood : sealed brood.
+Some comments that egg numbers were low or absent in comparison to sealed brood quantity, but at least one hive had masses of eggs.

-Thanks to the apiary team for preparing the hives and to the experienced beekeepers for their help and advice.
+Thanks to the apiary team for preparing the hives and to the experienced beekeepers (Stan, Mary, Keith and Simon) for their help and advice.
 Feedback on the session was positive and participants were pleased to have hands-on experience in small groups with a knowledgeable beekeeper there to help and advise.